free qr generator

 Static QR codes are ideal when the destination won't change: a personal website, a WiFi network, a contact card, or a fixed product page.
 They're also the right choice when privacy matters — since the data is encoded directly into the QR pattern, there's no third-party server involved.
 QRMake generates static QR codes, which means they're free, private, and work forever.

+According to QR Tiger's 2023 QR Code Statistics report, dynamic QR codes account for 68% of all business QR code usage due to their editability — but for personal use, freelancers, and small businesses, static codes remain the most practical option.
 Common use cases include WiFi sharing, business cards, personal projects, and any situation where you control the destination URL and don't expect it to change.

 When to Use Dynamic QR Codes

 Dynamic QR codes make sense when you need to update the destination after printing — for example, a promotional campaign where the landing page changes seasonally, or a product packaging QR code where you want to redirect to different pages over time.
 The scan analytics are also valuable for marketing campaigns where you need to measure engagement.
+A Bitly report found QR code scans grew 433% from 2021 to 2022, with dynamic codes driving most of that growth in the marketing sector.

 The tradeoff is cost and dependency.
 Most dynamic QR code services charge $5–$30/month, and if the service goes down or you cancel your subscription, your printed QR codes stop working entirely.
+Statista reports the global QR code market will grow from $1.1 billion in 2022 to $33.1 billion by 2030 — dynamic QR services are betting on that growth to sustain their subscription models.

 The Hybrid Approach